-As the capital of Spain’s north-eastern region of Aragon, Zaragoza (or Saragossa), is a world-class and wonderfully scenic cosmopolitan city.
+The capital of Spain’s northeastern region of Aragon, Zaragoza (or Saragossa) is a world-class and wonderfully scenic cosmopolitan city.
 It is bisected by the Ebro River and its tributaries, but expats moving to Zaragoza will realise that it's far more than just the waterways that pulse energy throughout the city.
-Its vibrant culture incorporates a blend of tradition and architectural treasures with a modern lifestyle and contemporary infrastructure, keeping pace with constantly evolving demands.